Oliver's Cornwall

 The Saints Way - a Trail from Padstow to Fowey

-In Cornish 'Forth an Syns', in English 'The Saints Way', this trail was also known as the 'Mariners Way'.
-The 30 mile trail links two important harbour towns, Padstow on the north coast and Fowey on the south.
+In Cornish 'Forth an Syns', in English 'The Saints Way', this trail has also been known as the 'Mariners Way'.
+The 30 mile route links two important harbour towns, Padstow on the north coast and Fowey on the south.
 While there may be no evidence that this really was a route used by traders and holy travellers between Ireland, Wales and Britanny in early Christian and prehistoric times, it's a nice conceit and makes an enjoyable and different coast-to-coast route.
 And it is fair to say that there are plenty of Cornish crosses and standing stones along the way, suggesting a possible ancient cross-country route.
-Created in 1986 by a group of Cornish hikers and students of history, the Saints Way has the support of the Cornwall County Council and is being upgraded and improved in 2006.
+Created in 1986 by a group of Cornish hikers and students of history, the Saints Way has the support of the Cornwall Council and was being upgraded and improved in 2006.
+Having completed the Cornish Coast Path in 2005, and Mark Camp's Bodmin Moor Copper Trail in early 2006, the Saints Way was my May/June 2006 project.
+It gets complicated at Helman Tor as there are then two routes to Fowey, one by Luxulyan, the other by Lanlivery.
+As with the Copper Trail, I have just posted a few images of each section, along with a short description.
+It was good walking and mostly fairly easy.
+Waymarking is mostly clear, using a black cross and yellow direction arrow, but is a little lacking in places and may be a little confusing in some others where posts have become loose.

-Waymarked stile above Petherick Creek near Padstow
+Waymarked stile above Petherick Creek

-NOW go to my Saint's Way page, but first click for Trail Guides
+Go to my Saint's Way page, but first click for Trail Guides

-Return to Trails
+Return to top of page

-Return to Reviews Contents
+Return to Home Page for Cornwall Reviews Contents

 The Saints Way - the Trail Guides

+The original bible of the trail is a hundred page book, prepared by Michael Gill and with historical notes by Stephen Colwill.
+One way or another, many others were involved - Cliff Townes and Alf Fooks, who had the original inspiration, the Ramblers Association, the Institute of Cornish Studies, the CRS Community Programme, even the Cornish Gorsedd of Bards.
+This guide, at over 100 pages, is not ideal to carry with you but is well worth reading through for history and background.
+Its maps are indistinct.
 The essential guide now is the 2006 Saints Way Guide, published by North Cornwall District Council.
-A folder with 8 trail cards (and 5 information cards), each trail card covers about 5 miles, has a good map and an accurate description.
+A folder with 8 trail cards (and 5 information cards), each trail card covers about 5 miles, has a good map and an accurate description of the route from Padstow to Fowey.
 There are good small photographs and information on points of interest along (and just off) the way.
 The folder and information cards cover the saints, pilgrims, church features, man and the landscape, wildlife and nature reserves.
 As the folder suggests, you would do well to carry Ordnance Survey Explorer maps 106 and 107 with you.
-I have three criticisms - too much road, occasionally unclear waymarking and too few decent pubs along the way except in Lanivet, Lanlivery and Golant
+I have three criticisms - too much road for my taste, occasionally unclear waymarking and too few decent pubs along the way except in Lanivet, Lanlivery and Golant.

-The guide suggests Padstow to Fowey.
 NOW go to my Saint's Way page

 Trail waymark above Tregustick on card 3